Svedrin/mumble-django-docs/en/installation.rst

     Ice as python-zeroc-ice is incompatible to Python 2.5 in Hardy.
 I have prepared fixed Packages in `my PPA on Launchpad <https://launchpad.net/~svedrin/+archive/misc>`_, please consider updating to these packages if you intend to use Ice on Hardy.
-    If you want to know more, please see `issue 64 <http://bitbucket.org/Svedrin/mumble-django/issue/64/>`_.

 Debian and Ubuntu Packages